Who we are

-For the purpose of applicable data protection laws, the data controller is UBM (UK) Ltd of 5 Howick Place, London, United Kingdom, SW1P 1WG.
-Our Group Data Privacy Officer is Yasmeen Rahman.
+For the purpose of applicable data protection laws, the data controller is Barbour ABI Limited of 5th Floor, 133 Houndsditch, London, EC3A 7BX.
+Our Group Data Privacy Officer is Denis Riols.

 This policy covers all personal information collected and used by the Barbour ABI group.
 In this policy “personal information” means information that (either in isolation or in combination with other information held by us) enables you to be identified as an individual or recognised directly or indirectly.
 This may include your name, title, postal address, email address, computer IP address, phone number, credit card number, login information and technical information from the devices you use to receive our services.